-While there's no way to fully prevent the spread of viruses at school, daycare or in playgroups, Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and a professor at UT Southwestern, shares his advice on how to prevent COVID-19 and other viruses.
+While there's no way to fully prevent the spread of germs and viruses at school, Dr. Garcia Carreno shares advice on how to prevent COVID-19 and other illnesses during the school year.

-Handwashing is an important way to prevent the spread of coronavirus and other infectious diseases.
+Hand washing is an important way to prevent the spread of COVID-19 and other infectious diseases.
 If a virus is living on a child's hands and they touch their face, they may become infected.

-Dr. Kahn recommends encouraging your children to wash their hands frequently both at home and at school.
+Dr. Garcia Carreno recommends encouraging your children to wash their hands frequently both at home and at school.
 Your child should wash their hands: